rrahul815/SystemDesignPreparation/README.md

 # Fundamentals of System Design
 How to approach a system design interview?
-What are the steps involved in a system design?
+What are the steps involved in a system design? interviewing.io is a great resource for System Design preparation.
+This site proposes a 3 step formula to approach any system design from first principles even if we do not know anything about the system we need to design.

 # Components of a System
 Networking components